Pammy737/Spotify_Playlist/README.md

 User may create a playlist of...

-* current [Billboard Hot 100](https://www.billboard.com/charts/hot-100/) songs by one click
+* current [Billboard Hot 100](https://www.billboard.com/charts/hot-100/) songs with one click
 * top 10 songs of preferred artist, just by entering his/her name and click submit

 ## Upcoming Features